arachnetech/homebridge-mqttthing/README.md

 `topic` - Topic string

 `apply` - Javascript function to apply (must be a complete function body that `return`s a value).
-The function is called with one argument: the original message. (optional)
+The function is called with one argument: `message`, holding the original message. (optional)

-e.g.
+e.g. Decoding a JSON payload:
 ```javascript
   "topics": {
       "getCurrentTemperature": {